Understanding Workflows

 Ready

-Workflow is complete and can be executed.
+Workflow is complete and can be run.

 3